pivotal/docs-tap/supply-chain/platform-engineering/how-to/starter-supply-chains.hbs.md

 Complete the following steps:

-1. Ensure you have first initialized a working directory using [tanzu supplychain init](../../reference/supplychain-cli/tanzu_supplychain_init.hbs.md).
+1. Ensure that you have initialized a working directory using [tanzu supplychain init](../../reference/supplychain-cli/tanzu_supplychain_init.hbs.md).
 2. Run the following command to generate the supply chain.

     ```console